ZeroSharp/zerosharp.github.com/source/_posts/2012-09-12-a-look-at-the-devexpress-maindemo-with-google-page-speed.markdown

 date: 2012-09-12 17:22
 comments: true
 categories: [c#, devexpress, xaf, performance]
+description: An analysis of the page speed of the DevExpress MainDemo.
 ---
 In this post I'll demonstrate how to use the [Google Page Speed](https://developers.google.com/speed/pagespeed/) tools to analyse the performance of the DevExpress XAF MainDemo.